-To be sure you are using the latest driver and firmware, periodically check for new releases of this software on the HP Software Download Web page (in English).
+To be sure you are using the latest driver and firmware, periodically check for new releases of this software on the HP Consumer Support Web page.
 Type your product name on the Web page to view a list of available software for your product.

 NOTE:If you are using an adapter for a type of memory card not supported by the reader and the memory card does not work, contact the manufacturer of the adapter for support.